 b.
-The manufactured home park shall have a compound commercial water meter from the city, regardless of the distribution of the water within the manufactured home park.
+The manufactured home park shall have ~~a compound commercial individual~~ water meters for each space provided from by the city, ~~regardless of the distribution of the water within the manufactured home park~~.

 2. Connections.

 a.
 The water supply system shall be connected by pipes to all manufactured homes, buildings, and other facilities requiring water.
 All water piping, fixtures, and other equipment shall be constructed and maintained in accordance with state and city regulations and requirements.